New Study Highlights Clinical and Economic Benefits of CPAP Therapy in Sleep apnoea Patients with Type 2 Diabetes

 Study suggests CPAP treatment in OSA patients leads to better management of type 2 diabetes and NHS cost savings

-SAN DIEGO – April 30, 2014 – CPAP therapy, the gold standard in treatment of obstructive sleep apnea (OSA), leads to significantly lower blood pressure in OSA patients with type 2 diabetes (T2D) and significantly better controlled diabetes, and affords a cost-effective use of U.K. National Health Service (NHS) resources.
+SAN DIEGO – April 30, 2014 – CPAP therapy, the gold standard in treatment of obstructive sleep apnoea (OSA), leads to significantly lower blood pressure in OSA patients with type 2 diabetes (T2D) and significantly better controlled diabetes, and affords a cost-effective use of U.K. National Health Service (NHS) resources.
 This according to a new study sponsored by ResMed, the global leader in the treatment of sleep-disordered breathing and other respiratory conditions.
 These observations have the potential to alter future treatment decisions, and lead to better management of type 2 diabetes among OSA patients and vice versa.

 Untreated OSA, a condition that affects approximately 100 million people worldwide, has been associated with T2D, independent of corresponding risk factors.
 In fact, according to research published in Endocrine Practice, the prevalence of moderate OSA in patients with T2D has been reported to be 49 percent in men and 21 percent in women worldwide — and this figure is expected to rise as prevalence of T2D and obesity continues to increase in both the U.K. and the U.S.